MISP/misp-rfc/misp-core-format/raw.md

 deleted represents a setting that allows attributes to be revoked.
 Revoked attributes are not actionable and exist merely to inform other instances of a revocation.

 deleted is represented by a JSON boolean. deleted **MUST** be present.

+#### RelatedAttribute

+RelatedAttribute is an array of attributes correlating with the current attribute.
+Each element in the array represents an JSON object which contains an Attribute dictionnary with the external attributes correlating.
+Each Attribute **MUST** include the id, org_id, info and a value.
+Only the correlations found on the local instance are shown in RelatedAttribute.

 #### value